magmasystems/TSNewProjectTemplate/Readme.md

 ## Enhancements Needed

-1. Right now, the `appsettings.json` file defines the services as an array of string.
-In fact, each service should be a rich configuration object, including the port number and other properties.
-This way, we can have each service eventually run on its own port.

-2. The ApiManager has one single Express server.
+1. The ApiManager has one single Express server.
 The web servers should be associated with each services, so that each services can run on its own port.